-The iPhone lineup from Apple has not seen a major design overhaul since the iPhone 6.
-But as this year marks the tenth for the iPhone series, Apple is rumored to completely redesign this year’s flagship.
-The official announcement may still be a few months away but here is everything we know so far.
+The iPhone line-up from Apple hasn’t seen a major design overhaul since the iPhone 6.
+But as this year marks the tenth for the iPhone series, Apple is rumoured to have completely overhauled the design of this year’s flagship.
+The official announcement is just a couple of days away, but here’s what we know so far.

 - A robust composite glass and steel construction

-- Iris scanning and 3D face unlock features to replace the fingerprint scanner
+- Iris scanning and 3D face unlock features (Face ID) to replace the fingerprint scanner

-- Vertical dual-camera placement to push VR technology
+- Vertical dual-camera placement to allow VR video shooting

 - IP68 water and dust resistance

 - Apple’s new A11 processor and 3GB of RAM powering iOS 11

 - Wireless and fast charging support